bitmax-exchange/BitMax-API-v2/source/includes/_websocket.md

 `messageType`         | String    | set this field to `subscribe` in the subscribe message.
 `marketDepthLevel`    | Integer   | optional, default value 20.
 This field specifies the max number of price levels on each side to be included in the first market depth message.
 `recentTradeMaxCount` | Integer   | optional, default value 20.
 This field specifies the max number of recent trades to be included in the first market trades message.
 `skipSummary`         | Boolean   | optional, default value `false`.
-If `true`, client will receive market summary data with rolling 24 hour O/H/L/C price data for all symbols every 30 seconds.
+If `false`, client will receive market summary data with rolling 24 hour O/H/L/C price data for all symbols every 30 seconds.
 `skipBars`            | Boolean   | optional, default value `false`.
-If `true`, client will receive bar data of all frequencies (1 minute, 5 minutes, etc.) for the current symbol every 30 seconds.
+If `false`, client will receive bar data of all frequencies (1 minute, 5 minutes, etc.) for the current symbol every 30 seconds.

 After sending `subscribe` message, you will receive a message indicating the subscription is successful or not.
 > Success Subscribe Message (Success Response)